crsjones/Southern-Cross-Computer-z80/SouthernCrossSBC_Monitor/README.md

 The source file was assembled using TASM32.
 There is an include (SCM18_Include.asm) file that defines all the Monitor variables that can be used in your own programs, an short example of its use is also included in the folder (SCMTest.asm)

+### SCMonitorV18_ACIA
+A version of the 1.8 Monitor has been patched with the ACIA code from the SC-6850_Serial\Code folder to work with the 6850 ACIA instead of the Bit Bang Serial Port, only the Source file is provided.